SnapOnEquipment/frontend-challenge/README.md

 ### Bonus tasks:
 - style the app... black is not a good color for a cat app and we haven't included any Snap-on branding yet.
 - implement the save functionality for the CatCardCreator
+- create a responsive layout so we can add a mobile version later
+- add an interaction feature of your choice to the herd

 ### Notes
 - Try to use DRY principles and keep things simple.
 We are looking for a good understanding of React and CSS.